learnk8s/learnk8s.io/_blog/why-kube/index.md

 But let's be honest: **it's like changing tyres while driving**.

-You put a lot of effort in tuning the system only to realise that the application changed again and you have to start from scratch.
+You put a lot of effort into tuning the system only to realise that the application changed again and you have to start from scratch.

 So you end up taking the only sensible choice: selecting a small, medium and large profile for virtual machines and using them for all workloads.

 You know you have to live with wasting hundreds of megabytes of RAM and plenty of CPU cycles.

-If it makes you feel any better, there're plenty companies suffering from similar inefficiencies.
+If it makes you feel any better, there're plenty of companies suffering from similar inefficiencies.

 Some utilise as little as 10% of the allocated resources.